The Delicious Crescent

 My mother used to make a delicious and easy Indian eggplant side dish in the skillet.
 She sautéed eggplant with a crushed mixture of fresh garlic, dried red chilies and coconut.

 The recipe here is adapted from that idea, but I make it in the oven as I find it so much easier.
 I can make large quantities of the eggplant side dish and don't have to keep stirring or checking on it.
+You can make Indian shredded cabbage recipe in the oven too!

 Besides, I can control the amount of oil used to cook the eggplant, with no loss in taste.
 You can also make this in the air fryer.